holderbp/nlme_mcmc/README.md

 > conda activate stats
 ```

+The bash script `runit` allows for an easy unattended run (How to create a new project, Step 8), creating a unique timestamp for the log and error output files.

 The following three modules are static and provide the structure of the model, code for running the MCMC, and other related tasks:

 * `mixed-effects_mcmc.py` --- Imports a user-provided "model hypothesis" module and then runs the MCMC to convergence, providing regular output (diagnostic information to user/logfile; most recent samples; plots of: the autocorrelation time, the marginal likelihood, recent chain dynamics).